 10.02 Describe specific marine habitat restoration methods.
 10.03 Obtain (e.g. culture) organisms for restoration.
 10.04 Perform successful marine habitat restorations.
 10.05 Describe the necessity of monitoring restoration programs beyond their implementation.
 Marin e Mammal Specialization Learning Outcomes: 11.0 Demonstrate an understanding of the fundamental principles of marine mammal anatomy and evolution.
 The student will be able to: 11.01 Demonstrate an understanding of the external and internal aspects of dolphin anatomy and physiology, and their role in the successful survival of a mammal in the marine environment.
 11.02 Demonstrate knowledge of the anatomy and evolution of various marine mammals including other cetaceans, pinnipeds and sirenians.
 11.03 Demonstrate knowledge of the evolution of marine mammals.
 12.0 Demonstrate basic knowledge of marine mammal social structure and culture.
 The student will be able to: 12.01 Demonstrate an understanding of basic dolphin or other marine mammal ecology as related to communication, foraging, reproduction, calf rearing, and social structure.
-12.02 Explain and outline marine mammal maternal characteristics, beha birthing situations and maternity care of mother and neonate huma 12.02 Explain and outline marine mammal maternal characteristics, behaviorism human care and the wild, as well as prenatal care, birthing situations and maternity care of mother and neonate human care facilities.
+12.02 Explain and outline marine mammal maternal characteristics, behaviorism human care and the wild, as well as prenatal care, birthing situations and maternity care of mother and neonate human care facilities.
+12.03 Explain the natural social ecology of dolphins or other marine mammals and the importance and impact of it on how they are managed at a human care facility.
 12.04 Demonstrate an understanding of the basic social structure of other representative marine mammal taxa.
 12.05 Demonstrate how the term "culture" has been theorized to apply to certain aspects of cetacean societies and how that impacts our understanding of their cognition.
 12.06 Understand the portrayal of marine mammals in the media and how and why it has changed over time.
 12.07 Understand the application of animal assistance to humans throughout history and the more recent use of marine mammals in military service and how the latter has greatly contributed to our essential knowledge base of marine mammals overall.
 13.0 Demonstrate proficiency of basic marine mammal training and husbandry techniques.
 The student will be able to: 13.01 Understand the philosophy and techniques of operant (behavioral) conditioning, with a focus on positive reinforcement and relationship-based training, in training behavior and its application to working with dolphins or other marine mammals.
 13.02 Demonstrate operant conditioning techniques through the use of learned hand signals in communicating requests for various trained behaviors from the dolphin or other marine mammal.
 13.03 Apply skills learned in animal care, handling and reinforcement during a live animal presentation for the general public.
-13.04 Construct a plan for basic marine mammal care, dietary and medical needs, and animal handling. -
+13.04 Construct a plan for basic marine mammal care, dietary and medical needs, and animal handling. · · · · · · · · · · · · · · · · · · ·